kontena/kontena/docs/using-kontena/grids.md

 $ kontena grid create --initial-size=3 mygrid
 ```

 Creates a new grid named `mygrid` with initial size of 3 nodes (grid must have at least 3 nodes that are part of etcd cluster).
 Etcd member nodes create the actual (data) cluster and rest of the grid nodes act as `proxy` nodes for etcd.
-Typically you want to spread your grid nodes in different availability zones so that losing majority of the initial nodes becomes virtually impossible.
-Losing majority impairs the etcd and will cause troubles within the Kontena grid for example in service load balancing.
+Typically you want to spread your grid nodes in different availability zones so that losing the majority of the initial nodes becomes virtually impossible.
+Losing the majority impairs the etcd and will cause troubles within the Kontena grid for example in service load balancing.

 Starting from 0.14.0 release Kontena can automatically replace the initial etcd cluster members as long as there has NOT been a majority loss.
-In practice this means that you can replace the initial members by removing them (while keeping majority) and replacing with new nodes.
+In practice this means that you can replace the initial members by removing them (while keeping the majority) and replacing with new nodes.

 #### List Grids